n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 Added 1 mL 0.01 HCl to the samples from yesterday and let sit for 30 minutes.
 Doing column purification and filtration on these today.

+Starting another batch of 8 with acid hydrolysis.
+These are samples 86-W-3 through 80-E-2.